nico87/OpenModal/README.md

 	onSuccess: function ( openModal ) { }

 This callback is executed when the user presses the "Ok" button.
+If it returns false, the modal window is not closed.

 	onCancel: function ( openModal ) { }

 This callback is executed when the user presses the "Cancel" button.
+If it returns false, the modal window is not closed.

 	onError: function ( openModal ) { }